-The following administrative hold statuses are applicable to all students if the following criteria are not met:
+The following administrative hold statuses are applicable to all students if the following criteria are not met.
+Any student who does not resolve their Administrative Hold Status within 90 days of being placed on Administrative Hold will be withdrawn from John Patrick University.